dreamking60/d3-start-to-finish-leanpub/manuscript/05 D3 Requests.md

 ## Static resources and APIs

-If the data your’re visualizing doesn’t change very often then hosting it **statically** should suffice.
+If the data your’re visualising doesn’t change very often then hosting it **statically** should suffice.
 Static hosting is where files (be it HTML, JavaScript, CSV or JSON files) live on a server’s hard drive and are sent to a web browser when requested.

 For example the CSV file (at `https://assets.codepen.io/2814973/my-csv.csv`) is statically hosted.